5w1555/sanitor_project/README.md

 Sanitor is a static analyzer for Python codebases.
 Not a linter, not a style cop — just a tool that stares at your AST and says: "Why is this like that?"

-It focuses on catching code "smells" and giving you a report in seconds of the most pressing strctural issues in your codebase.
+It focuses on using AST, giving you a report in seconds of the most pressing strctural issues in your codebase.

 ---